-5 Proven Strategies to Overcome Perfectionism and Embrace Growth
+5 Strategies to Overcome Perfectionism

 Instead of saying, “I can’t show this unless it’s perfect,” reframe your thoughts to focus on progress: “Doing my best is worthwhile.”
 Practicing self-compassion can help quiet that inner critic.
 Remember, everyone makes mistakes; those mistakes are a vital part of learning and growing.
 Remember, you didn't walk without falling a few times, so why should it be any different to make mistakes when trying something new as an adult?